 In a break with tradition, our boardroom sessions will be shared between two sponsors, with leading managers from two groups hosting each session to debate and discuss topics between them.
 In this way, we hope to offer more insights and a more open dialogue.

-Professor Andrew Clare will conduct independent research specifically for this event, which he will share with us on the day.
+Independent research has been specifically commissioned for this event, this will be shared with us on the day.

 Andrew Clare is the Professor of Asset Management at Cass Business School and the Associate Dean responsible for Cass’s MSc programme, which is the largest in Europe.
 He was a Senior Research Manager in the Monetary Analysis wing of the Bank of England which supported the work of the Monetary Policy Committee.
 While at the Bank Andrew was responsible for equity market and derivatives research.
 Andrew also spent three years working as the Financial Economist for Legal and General Investment Management (LGIM), where he was responsible for the group’s investment process and where he began the development of LGIM’s initial Liability Driven Investment offering.
 He is the co-author of “The Trustee Guide to Investment”.
 He has also published extensively in both academic and practitioner journals on a wide range of economic and financial market issues.
 In a survey published in 2007, Andrew was ranked as the world’s ninth most prolific finance author of the past fifty years.
 Andrew serves on the investment committee of the GEC Marconi pension plan, which oversees the investments and investment strategy of this £4.0bn scheme, and is a trustee and Chairman of the Investment Committee of the £2.5bn Magnox Electric Group Pension scheme.